blowb/blowb-doc/setup-host/docker.rst

 Set up Docker Storage Options
 -----------------------------

-By default, Docker storage uses devicemapper storage driver in the loopback mode.
+By default, Docker storage uses its devicemapper storage driver in the loopback mode.
 However, this default setting is strongly discouraged for production use.
 Here, the overlay storage driver will be used, but you are free to explore `other storage options <https://docs.docker.com/engine/userguide/storagedriver/selectadriver/>`__.
 If you have your own idea of storage options, you can skip to the section `Enable and Start Docker`_.